arutarimu/MenuParser/README.md

 It does not have to have aligned columns.
 What **not** to do:
 `Something Delicious   1.99   Something Really Delicious 13.99`
-* Second, make sure to have your image file within the same directory as the main folder, and run like this.
+* _Second_, make sure to have your image file within the same directory as the main folder, and run like this.
  `MenuParser.py [image_file] --output [destination_file]`
  This runs the raw picture without any image manipulation.
 See if this works out well.
 If not, proceed.
  There are arguments which can help with the OCR accuracy: **denoise** and **greyscale**.